8eecf0d2/netlify-local/README.md

 **Note:** This project is experimental, none of the supported Netlify Services are correctly implemented.

+This project aims to be as _"hands off"_ as possible, simply emulating different parts of Netlify.

+For help bundling your Javascript to work with Netlify Functions, checkout [8eecf0d2/webpack-netlify-lambda-plugin](https://github.com/8eecf0d2/webpack-netlify-lambda-plugin) or [netlify/netlify-lambda](https://github.com/netlify/netlify-lambda).

 ### Install
 ```bash
 yarn global add netlify-local